 - Do they mention Western Union or receiving funds via money order?
 If so, then it may be a scam as scammers love to mention Western Union.
 You simply want to be careful if they ask for either of these.

 - Are they letting you skip any type of background check?
 Sometimes there are credit checks, background checks, and so on.
 If it is too easy to get the rental, then it is probably a scam.

 - Always trust your gut instinct as there are always other places to rent in the world.

 P.S.
 There are over 200 comments below (you may have to click “« Older Comments” to see all of them), and many of you have been sharing your Craigslist rental scam stories and screenshots of exact emails.
-This is a great way to learn how to catch a rental scammer.
+This is a great way to learn how to catch a rental scammer on Craigslist.
 Let’s continue to help one another out, thank you!